The short answer to “what resources and configuration will I need to take Zeebe to production?” is: it depends.

 - The event log for each partition they participate in.
 By default, this is a minimum of 512MB for each partition, incrementing in 512MB segments.
 The event log is truncated on a given broker when data has been processed and successfully exported by all loaded exporters.

-- One or more periodic snapshots of the running state (inflight data) of each partition (unbounded, based on in-flight work).
-The number of snapshots to retain, and their frequency is configurable.
-By default it is set to three snapshots retained, and a snapshot every 15 minutes.
+- One periodic snapshots of the running state (in-flight data) of each partition (unbounded, based on in-flight work).

 Additionally, the leader of a partition also uses disk space to store: